 Once you choose the maps from Show Me window, Map will be displayed.
 From the below-shown screenshot, you can see Row and column Shelf’s filled with generated Latitude and Longitudes.
 And, Country added to Detail Card, and Total Population will add to Columns Card.

 You can highlight any country to see that Country population

 Double-click on any Geographic filed such as Postcode, City, State, or Country will automatically create a Tableau Map.
 In this example, we will double-click on the Country dimension

-From the below screenshot you can see, Tableau has created a Symbol Map for you.
+From the below screenshot, you can see, Tableau has created a Symbol Map for you.
 Here, it added the Latitude to Row shelf, Longitude to Column shelf, and Country Name to Details Card in Marks Shelf.

-In order to convert the Symbol Map to Maps, either you can click Maps from Show Me window or you can change the Marks type from Automatic to Map
+To convert the Symbol Map to Maps, either you can click Maps from Show Me window or you can change the Marks type from Automatic to Map

 Either way, it will generate a Map for you